starovoitovs/river/public/ABOUT.md

 - X-axis: Villain's actions `(action1-action2 if Hero checks first/action1-action2 if Hero bets first)`
 - Cell entries: payoff/log-payoff for Hero's perspective in the units of BB/log-BB

 Each player aims to maximize their own value.
 The Nash Equilibrium (NE) represents a stable state where neither player can improve by unilaterally changing their strategy.
 The NE can be a pure strategy (if a saddlepoint exists) or a mixed strategy (otherwise).
-A bar plot visualizes the (potentially mixed) equilibrium strategies.
+The bar plots visualize the (potentially mixed) equilibrium strategies.

 *   **Linear Payoff:** The game is constant-sum (effectively zero-sum).
 Hero maximizes Hero's payoff (Y-axis), while Villain simultaneously minimizes Hero's payoff (X-axis).
 The `initial pot/2` adjustment simplifies the zero-sum analysis.
 *   **Logarithmic Payoff:** The game becomes non-constant-sum.